bigideaafrica/polaris/v2.0.7/linux/README.md

 For technical support and documentation, visit the main project repository.

 ---
-**Note**: This version includes significant improvements to the desktop application interface and deployment capabilities.
+**Note**: This version focuses primarily on security enhancements while maintaining all previous desktop application interface and deployment capabilities.